 A development opportunity for academic/research staff across the institution.

-My research is in the area health behavioural change and policy making (around alcohol and tobacco harm, household air pollution, maternal health, first response to RCTs) both in the UK and LMIC, with a specific focus on community perceptions, community engagement and mobilization.
+My research focuses on community perceptions, health behavioural change and policy making (around alcohol harm reduction, household air pollution, maternal health [ &tobacco/ alcohol harm], and first response to RCTs) both in the UK and in low and middle income countries.

-At the ISMH i am a co-applicant on the following projects:
+I am also a co-applicant on the below projects:

 Ford A, Uny I, Lowes J, Naughton F, Cooper S, Coleman T, Hajek P, Przulj D, Myers Smith K, Bauld L, Sinclair L, Walton R, Clark M & Ussher M (2021) A Qualitative Study of Factors Influencing Adherence Among Pregnant Women Taking Part in a Trial of E-cigarettes for Smoking Cessation.
 International Journal of Environmental Research and Public Health, 18 (2), Art.
 No.: 430. https://doi.org/10.3390/ijerph18020430